Michael-Alz/cs5500-final-backend/README.md

 ## Running the Application

 ### Option 1: Full Docker Stack (Recommended)
-Run everything in Docker containers:
+Run everything in Docker containers with your custom configuration:

 ```bash
 # Start the complete stack (backend + database + pgAdmin)